Table of Contents

 - Sales target:

-As sales are an important part of every business strategy, CEOs need to take into account also if their team has reached planned goals.
+As selling is a critical part of every strategy, CEOs need to take into account also if their team has reached planned goals.
 To make matters more simple, a visual CEO report example such as the one below should be high on the strategic sales performance tracking list.

 This metric will help you determine if your sales processes are on the right track or need more adjustments.
 The goal is, of course, to outperform your forecasted amount.